-Plan Features In-Network Out-of-Network Mail Service Pharmacy (Up to a 90 day supply) Generic: 20% coinsurance (\$25 Min/\$125 Max) Not Covered Preferred Brand: 30% coinsurance (\$75 Min/\$200 Max) Non-Preferred Brand: 50% coinsurance (\$125 Min/\$275 Max) Prescription-filled Contraceptives Oral Contraceptives, transdermal, and intravaginal contraceptives covered at 100% at mail order only.
+Plan Features In-Network Out-of-Network Mail Service Pharmacy (Up to a 90 day supply) Generic: 20% coinsurance (\$25 Min/\$125 Max) Preferred Brand: 30% coinsurance (\$75 Min/\$200 Max) Non-Preferred Brand: 50% coinsurance (\$125 Min/\$275 Max) Not Covered Prescription-filled Contraceptives Oral Contraceptives, transdermal, and intravaginal contraceptives covered at 100% at mail order only.
 This includes both generic and brand name contraceptives.
-You will be responsible for the cost difference between generic and brand name medications if you select a brand name contraceptive that has a generic equivalent.
+You will be responsible for the cost difference between generic and brand name medications if you select a brand name contraceptive that has a generic equivalent, unless your health care Provider determines that a generic contraceptive would be medically inappropriate.
 The cost difference you pay does not count toward your out-of-pocket maximum.
 Not Covered Prescription Drug Information If you select a brand name drug when a generic equivalent is available, you will pay the generic 20% coinsurance plus the cost difference between brand and generic prices.
-Maximums do not apply in this situation and the cost difference you pay does not count towards your out-of-pocket maximum.
-Over-the-counter Medication Not Covered Not Covered OTHER INFORMATION Pre-determination of Benefits (See CheckFirst) Recommended before hospitalization and surgery for all plans, for network and out-of- network Recommended before hospitalization and surgery for all plans, for network and out-of-network Hospital Preauthorization (See QuickReview) Required before hospitalization and recommended before outpatient surgery Recommended before hospitalization and surgery for all plans, for network and out-of-network CHECKFIRST (Predetermination of benefits via your network/claim administrator) Call BCBS for a form, complete and mail Call BCBS for a form, complete and mail
+Maximums do not apply in this situation and the cost difference you pay does not count towards your out-of- pocket maximum.
+Over-the-counter Medication Not Covered Not Covered OTHER INFORMATION Pre-determination of Benefits (See Prior Authorization ) Recommended before hospitalization and surgery for all plans, for network and out-of- network.
+Call BCBS for more information.
+Recommended before hospitalization and surgery for all plans, for network and out-of-network.
+Call BCBS for more information.

+Plan Features In-Network Out-of-Network Hospital Preauthorization (See Prior Authorization) Required before hospitalization and recommended before outpatient surgery.
+Call BCBS for more information.
+Recommended before hospitalization and surgery for all plans, for network and out-of-network.
+Call BCBS for more information.

-^{}Coinsurance applies once you have satisfied the deductible.
+\Coinsurance applies once you have satisfied the deductible.
 Coinsurance amounts (Medical and RX) apply towards the out-of-pocket maximum.